 If your horse is young, nervous or you are unsure of its temperament it should wear a GREEN ribbon in its tail.
 If you know that your horse is liable to kick it should wear a RED ribbon in its tail and be kept at the back of the ride.
 However, a ribbon does not exonerate you from taking responsibility for the actions of you and your horse.

 Be mindful of how your horse is reacting to other horses around you.
 Just like people, it is unrealistic to expect your horse to like every other horse it meets.
 Therefore if you feel that your horse is behaving out of character, it may be that he/she is nervous of another horse close by.
 In this case we would suggest removing yourself from the situation by riding in a different location within the group.
-This usually helps to avoid any problems occurring and there are always people who will happily ride along side you to help settle a nervous horse.
+This usually helps to avoid any problems occurring.
 Should an incident occur between yourself and another horse or rider, as difficult as it might be, please try to refrain from reacting in the spur of the moment.
 We recommend that, at a suitably quiet time, you inform the Field Master or other Hunt Official who can then help you to deal with the matter appropriately.

 Do not attempt to jump if there is a hound anywhere near a jump.
 Give hunt staff priority and let them move off before attempting to jump.
 If you know your horse is a poor jumper or you are not confident let others go first.
 Do not cut across the path of another rider preparing to jump.
 If you break a fence, please advise a member of the hunt staff or road crew in order that a repair can be arrange before the next meet.